-It is often unknown which disorder appeared first, the mental health disorder or the substance use disorder.
+It is often unknown which disorder appeared first, the mental health disorder or the SUD.
 A dual diagnosis can evolve either way.
-For example, an individual suffering from social anxiety may begin abusing marijuana for relief, then acquiring an addiction to it.
-Or, the marijuana use disorder became severe enough to cause feelings of paranoia that led to social anxiety.
+For instance, someone who struggles with social anxiety may begin using marijuana for relief, and then an SUD evolves.
+Or, it could be the marijuana use became severe enough to cause the paranoia that led to the social anxiety.

-Symptoms of a dual diagnosis disorder are diverse, depending on which disorders are present.
-However, there are some signs and symptoms that an individual is struggling with dual diagnosis, such as:
+Symptoms of a dual diagnosis are diverse.
+There are, though, some signs and symptoms that someone is struggling with dual diagnosis, such as:

 What is Dual Diagnosis Treatment?

-Cognitive behavioral therapy (CBT) is an essential treatment element for dual diagnosis.
-Using CBT a therapist can guide the individual toward discovering new ways to think and behave.
-Using an immersive style of therapy, CBT involves continuous homework where new sober habits and more rational thought patterns can be practiced and learned until they become reflexive.
-CBT teaches the individual the difference between perceived reality and reality, with regard to how they think people view them, and their responses to that eventually become based on reality.
+Cognitive behavioral therapy (CBT) is a core treatment method for dual diagnosis.
+Using CBT a therapist can guide the person toward learning new ways to think and behave.
+CBT involves homework where new sober habits and thought patterns can be practiced and learned until they become a habit.

-There are certain combinations of the two disorders that are more prevalent.
+There are certain combos of the two disorders that are more common than others.
 These common dual diagnoses include: